The guidance below has been highlighted as it is particularly relevant to the themes and plugins used on this platform.

 LinkedIn Learning resources

-LinkedIn Learning is a resource available to all members of staff and students.
-The links below highlight more in-depth tutorials on the use of WordPress, taking you through the essential uses of the tool.
+LinkedIn Learning is a resource available to all members of staff and students available with in-depth tutorials on the use of WordPress, taking you through the essential uses of the tool.

 If you have any queries or support requests please email firstname.lastname@example.org.